 - Apply the technique of database normalization to re-structure the entities in a way that can reduce data redundancy and improve data integrity.
 For example, the details of the manufacturer might be stored under the Product entity initially.
 During the process of normalization, you may find that the detail keeps repeating records over records, then you can split it as a separate entity Manufacturer, and with a foreign key that links between Product and Manufacturer.

 In system analysis and design, Data Flow Diagram (DFD) can be drawn to visualize the flow of information within system processes.
 In a Data Flow Diagram, there is a symbol called Data Store, which represents a database table that provides the information needed by the system.

 Since a physical ER Diagram provides a blueprint of an actual database, the entities in such an ERD are aligned with datastores in a DFD.
-You can draw ERD as a complement to DFD by representing the structure of information that flow within a system, or, on the contrary, to draw DFD in complementing an ERD by showing how the data will be utilized by the system in runtime.
+You can draw ERD as a complement to DFD by representing the structure of information that flows within a system, or, on the contrary, to draw DFD in complementing an ERD by showing how the data will be utilized by the system in runtime.

 Using ERD with BPMN Business Process Diagram (BPD)

-In business process mapping, BPMN Business Process Diagram (BPD) can be drawn to visualize business workflow.
+In business process mapping, BPMN Business Process Diagram (BPD) can be drawn to visualize business workflows.
 In a Business Process Diagram, there is a symbol called Data Object, which represents the data input into / output from process activities.

 Since a conceptual and logical data model provides a high-level view of business objects within a system, the entities in such ERDs are aligned with data objects in BPD.
 You can draw ERD as a complement to BPD by representing the structure of data objects needed by a business workflow, or, on the contrary, to draw BPD in complementing an ERD by showing how the data will be utilized throughout a business process.